adobe/eventhub-akka-connector/README.md

 ### Documentation

 To create a new EventHubSource use the default constructor `new EventHubSource()`  and to create a usable Akka streams source use `Source.fromGraph(new EventHubSource())`.
-To materialize it into a IEventProcessor it has to be materliazed and run, like an Akka streams source.
+To materialize it into a IEventProcessor it has to be materialized and run, like an Akka streams source.

 There is an `application.conf` file where a specific Event Hub's keys and consumer groups can be specified.